Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 3.4 Produce goods and refund documents to customs

-You should give customers a copy of VAT Notice 704/1: tax free shopping in the UK and advise them that:
+You should give customers a copy of Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) and advise them that:

 - they must produce the VAT refund document to the customs officer at the point of departure from the EU